kyeji1107/OptOrch/README.md

 	- Provides a small standalone AMPL example for users who want to inspect and run the algebraic formulation directly.
 - `03_manuscript_reproduction/`
 	- Contains R-only materials for reproducing the simulation-based manuscript scenarios and figures 2–3.
+ - `04_shiny_app/`
+	- Provides a local-run Shiny app for running two optimization scenarios in the manuscript through a graphical user interface.

 ## Requirements
 ### AMPL-based example
 - AMPL: https://ampl.com